shamsWMM/mptcp/README.md

 4. Select Git Repo and copy and paste the link for [this GitHub repository](https://github.com/shamsWMM/Multipath-Wireless-Link-Traces.git).
 5. Click Confirm then Create.
 ### 1.2 Instantiating the profile and implementing L4S
 1. Click instantiate on the profile page created in section [1.1 above](#11-Creating-a-basic-profile).
+2. Select Cloudlab Wisconson from the Cluster dropdown menu, then click next.
+3. Click Finish.